-NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of shareholders ("Shareholders") of Solar Alliance Energy Inc. (the "Company" or "Solar Alliance") will be held at 82 Richmond Street East, Toronto, Ontario, M5C 1P1 on the 21st day of March 2023 at 12:00 p.m.
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of shareholders ("Shareholders") of Solar Alliance Energy Inc. (the "Company" or "Solar Alliance") will be held at 82 Richmond Street East, Toronto, Ontario, M5C 1P1 on the 13th day of December, 2024 at 12:00 p.m.
 (EST) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the fiscal year ended December 31, 2021, together with the report of the auditors thereon; - 2. to elect directors to hold office until the next annual general meeting of the Company; - 3. to appoint KPMG LLP as auditor and to authorize the directors to fix the auditor's remuneration; - 4. to consider and, if thought fit, to pass an ordinary resolution providing for the approval of the Company's Stock Option Plan.
-Information may be found in the "Approval of Stock Option Plan" section of the Information Circular, subject to regulatory approval; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the fiscal years ended December 31, 2023 and 2022 and December 31, 2022, and 2021, together with the reports of the auditors thereon; - 2. to elect directors to hold office until the next annual general meeting of the Company; - to appoint Kreston GTA LLP as auditor of the Company and to authorize the directors to fix the auditor's remuneration; - 4. to consider and, if thought fit, to pass an ordinary resolution providing for the approval of the Company's Stock Option Plan and amendments thereto, as more particularly described in the Company's management information circular dated October 24, 2024 (the "Information Circular"); and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.